 We want every participant to have a positive experience.
 It’s part of our ethical responsibility as researchers.
 Making sure they feel comfortable plays a big role in this.
 It also gives us better data.
 Participants are more likely to be open and honest if they feel confident and comfortable.

 A huge advantage of face-to-face research is that we can read body language and facial cues.
 We can interpret and adapt based on what we see.
 Of course, remote tools present some challenges to building rapport.
 With little or no body language to read, it can be difficult to connect.

 Try taking additional time to break the ice at the start of a session.
 Although time is of the essence, those extra minutes will help ease the mood, avoid awkwardness and build trust.
 But rapport doesn’t end at the introduction.
 If there are breaks between tasks or natural stopping points, then use the time to check in with the participant and see how they’re doing.

-When working from home, especially during Covid-19, the chances of you as a facilitator or you as a participant to be home-schooling or expecting a parcel are high, as we have now merged two worlds into only one.
-If that’s the case, be patient as we cannot avoid a doorbell ringing or a young kid looking for their parent attention from time to time.
+When working from home, especially during Covid-19, the chances of being a facilitator or participant to be home-schooling or expecting a parcel are high, as now two worlds have merged into one.
+If that’s the case, be patient as we cannot avoid a doorbell ringing or a young kid looking for their parents' attention from time to time.

 At the beginning of the session, let the participant know that interruptions are understandable and make sure to reiterate it throughout the session whenever is needed.

 Be mindful that you’re a guest in someone’s home.
 As such, be patient and considerate in the participant’s space and anticipate that it won’t always be a quiet, undisturbed environment.
 They might have a TV on in the background or be working from the comfort of their sofas.
 Bear in mind that we don’t know what they are going through, and it is important that they always feel relaxed.
 Little suggestions such as giving them time to grab a snack or a notebook if needed for your session, will be helpful.

 Remote research can be intimidating